201528014227051/DAN/README.md

 - Add `mmd layer` described in paper "Learning Transferable Features with Deep Adaptation Networks".
 - Emit `SOLVER_ITER_CHANGE` message in `solver.cpp` when `iter_` changes.

+The value of the mmd loss could be *negative* since we used the *linear-time unbiased estimate* of the mmd, which lends us an O(n) time cost but may cause negative mmd values for some mini-batch.
+This negative mmd value however will not influence the final classification performance.
+Please refer to our paper for the technical details.

 If you have any problem about this code, feel free to concact us with the following email:
 - zhuhan10@gmail.com
 - caozhangjie14@gmail.com